Telehealth in Vermont

 An overview of what changed during COVID-19 - we do not know exactly what of these changes will be made permanent yet, but we will track that progression.
 Updates will be added in the relevant sections by payer type below.

 Many (not all) the federal changes are tied to the HHS Declaration of a Public Health Emergency, which can only be issued in 90-day increments and then must be renewed.
 The best source for following federal reimbursement policy for telehealth is the Center for Connected Health Policy.
+By a long shot they’re the best - if you’re only here for federal telehealth reimbursement policy, stop reading this guide and go to CCHP.

 Important changes during COVID-19 included: